What is a Casino Host?

 There’s nothing shady about working with a casino host.
 It’s their job to make you happy and keep you coming back to the casino.
 If you’re not a high roller working with a casino host can still be beneficial and make planning your trips easier.
 A host can reserve your room, make dinner arrangements, get show tickets and pretty much anything else you need from the casino with one email.
 Personal contact is preferred.
 That, in itself, can make hosts a great asset.
 If they can offer comps, even better.

 What does a casino host get paid?

 The base salary for Executive Casino Host ranges from $42,246 to $83,902 with the average base salary of $54,699.
-The total compensation, which includes bonus, health and retirement, can vary anywhere from $46,217 to $92,321 with the average total compensation of $60,089.
-With so many casinos across the United States, and so casino companies with multiple properties, the search for players can raise a host’s wage, depending upon who they bring to their casino, so the wages previously listed are ball park figures, but may vary.
+The total compensation, which includes bonus, health and retirement, can vary anywhere from $46,217 to $92,321.
+The competition for high rollers can be fierce with so many casinos across the United States. the search for players can raise a host’s wage, depending upon who they bring to their casino.
+The wages previously listed are ball park figures, mileage may vary.

 Do you tip a casino host?

-A casino host is usually someone that cannot take cash, no tip is needed.
-They are aid on commission according to what you spend at the casino.
-In some casinos, hosts are compensated mostly according to the theoretical loss of their players.
-(See above link -Theoretical is a derived from multiplying a player’s average bet by length of time played and the house edge on the game being played.
-Theoretical is often used instead of actual win or loss because “theo” takes the variability of chance out of the casinos’ calculations.)
+A casino host supposedly cannot take cash, no monetary tip is needed.
+Remember, in life, there are exceptions to every rule.
+Casinos pay hosts on commission according to what you spend at the casino.
+Some casinos compensate their hosts mostly according to the theoretical loss of their players.
+(See above link –Casino Comps & Your “Average Daily Theoretical” .
+Theoretical is often used instead of actual win or loss since “theo” takes the variability of chance out of the casinos’ calculations.)
 But, if the host went above and beyond the free nights and food such as free show tickets, you could give the host some type of gift, maybe a nice bottle of wine or a box of chocolates for the host.
 Before you do that ask what they like.